Global existence of smooth solution to relativistic membrane equation with large data: Introduction

-The future development of the initial hypersurface $J^+(\Sigma_1)$ is divided into three regions: {\rm I, II, III}, by the two null cones $C_0, C_\delta$, which are labelled as the obliquely solid lines in Figure \ref{fig:foliation}.
+The future Cauchy development of the initial hypersurface $J^+(\Sigma_1)$ is divided into three regions: {\rm I, II, III}, by the two null cones $C_0, C_\delta$, which are labelled as the obliquely solid lines in Figure \ref{fig:foliation}.

-Our proof composes of four parts: \bei \item The global existence of solution $\phi$ to RME in short plus region {\rm II}.
+Due to the finite speed of propagation of wave equations, the RME has a trivial solution in the region {\rm III}.
+Our proof in the regions {\rm I} and {\rm II} composes of four parts: \bei \item {\bf Step 1.} The global existence of the solution $\phi$ to the RME in the short plus region {\rm II}.
 In this region, the high order energy of $\phi$ would be large.
-The proof will depend on the membrane geometry and the null structure of RME.
-This is the main body of this paper. \item Smallness of $\phi$ and its high order derivatives on $C_\delta$.
-This is done by integrating along the curve of $L$ on $C_\delta$ with respect to the fact that $\phi$ vanishes on the initial sphere $C_{\delta}\cap\Sigma_{1}$. \item The global existence of solution $\phi$ to RME in small data region {\rm I}. \item The existence of the initial data satisfying constraints \eqref{1.2}-\eqref{1.3-associated} on $t=1$.
-We will work within the rescaled coordinates which adapt to the short pulse data.
-Then the RME would be transformed into some ``rescaled'' RME, which inherits most of the good features from the original one.
-This makes it possible to achieve a finite time existence of smooth solution to the resacled RME with small Cauchy data.
-Restricting the solution to $t=1$ gives the desired short pulse data. \eei Due to the finite speed of propagation of the wave equation, RME has a trivial solution in region {\rm III}.
+Its proof depends on the geometry of membrane and the null structure of RME.
+This is the main body of this paper. \item {\bf Step 2.} The smallness for $\phi$ and its higher order derivatives on $C_\delta$.
+This is done by integrating along the integral curves of $L$ on $C_\delta$ and making use of the fact that $\phi$ vanishes on the initial sphere $C_{\delta}\cap\Sigma_{1}$. \item {\bf Step 3.} The global existence in the small data region {\rm I}. \item {\bf Step 4.} The expanding effect near the null infinity of membrane. \eei